 - long-term health conditions

-If you are looking for support with mental-health difficulties, please visit the Mental Health page for further details.
+If you are looking for support with mental health, please visit the Mental Health page for further details.

 Help available from the Student Disability Service

 The Student Disability Service can provide advice on specialist funding and support and help you to access useful resources.
 This might include

 - Applying for diagnostic assessments & Disabled Students’ Allowance